Learning to Rank Ace Neural Architectures via Normalized Discounted Cumulative Gain: Conclusion

 \section{Conclusion}

-We observe and empirically prove that NDCG is a better optimization goal for NAS.
-Based on this, we introduce \algname{}, a GCN ranking model that directly optimizes NDCG via LambdaRank and incorporates weak supervision of weight sharing. \algname{} demonstrates consistent improvement over various settings.
-We hope our work will encourage future NAS researches to think of NAS from a Learning to Rank perspective, and even incorporate with research in other directions.
+This paper proves theoretically and empirically that NDCG is a better metric for NAS performance rankers.
+We then introduce \algname{}, which directly optimizes NDCG and incorporates weak supervision of weight sharing.
+Extensive experiments under various settings show its effectiveness.